RubenTanner/HIIT-Workout-Coursework/README.md

 >
 > These colors should provide good contrast with black text and be easier on the eyes while still maintaining clarity and distinction.
 Feel free to adjust the shades if needed to better suit your preferences.

-I liked these recommendations and implemented the new colour scheme using #ff9900 and #66b3ff as I found them to be the easiest to look at
+I liked these recommendations and implemented the new colour scheme using #ff9900 and #66b3ff as I found them to be the easiest to look at _(see this commit https://github.com/RubenTanner/HIIT-Workout-Coursework/commit/78f2c90dadc56922637a244b7f15ffa2eb9eeafa)_

+##### _(the repo is currently private if you wish to gain access please message me on Discord -> phatyikes)_